network overlays

 Security in a tunnel overlay

-There are many security flaws with tunnels and network overlays.
+Tunnels and network overlays have many security flaws.
 The most notable is that they hide path information.
-A tunnel can pass one route on one day and take another path on a different day.
-The change of path may be unknown to the network administrator.
+A tunnel can pass one route on one day and take another path on a different day, and the change of path may be unknown to the network administrator.
 Traditional routing is hop-by-hop; every router decides where the traffic should be routed.

-However, independent hop-by-hop decisions are not signaled and are not known by the tunnel endpoints.
+However, independent hop-by-hop decisions are not signaled or known by the tunnel endpoints.
 As a result, an attacker can direct the tunnel traffic via an unintended path where the rerouted traffic can be monitored and snooped.

 VXLAN security